itaicohengroup/watershed_cells_gui/README.md

 ### Save Data

-Click `Save Data` to save the results.
+Click `Save Current Data` to save the results currently shown in the GUI.
 This will open a dialog box asking the user to choose a folder in which to save the results.
 In this folder, the GUI will save two files (note that both files use the base name from the image file):
 1. `<image name>_data.mat`: A MATLAB data file containing the structure 'data'.
 This is the same structure output at the command line (i.e. `data` from `[h, data] = ...`).
 This structure contains the field `params`, which specifies the parameters from the GUI's current state, and `results`, which contains the results of the segmentation and classification.
 2. `<image name>_display.tif`: A TIF image file showing the imported image with all regions outlined based on their state (above threshold = magenta, below threshold = cyan, equal to threshold = yellow).
 Open this image to visually check the results.

+### Batch Process

+You can also use the GUI to automatically process multiple images with the same parameters.
+To do this first use the `Add` button to select all the files you wish to process.
+Next, setup all the parameters in both the `Segmentation` and `Classification` panels.
+Finally, click `Batch Process` to analyze all the listed images.
+This will loop through each listed image file, load it, segment it, classify it, and save resulting data, before moving on to the next image on the list.

+As the bath process continues, the GUI plots will dynamically update to show the current processing results.
+While the batch process is running click the `Cancel` button to stop the analysis.
+This will finish completing the current calculation step and then cancel all remaining steps.
+Any unsaved data will be lost.

 ## More Information